ComNets-Bremen/doxygit/README.md

 - Add the path from the first step to the lower field.
 The different paths are separated by semicolons. **Do not remove any values from the existing line.**
   Only add the path for the new app.
+- You need to re-open the prompt after the changes.

 **Background:** The path variable exists on all major operating systems.
 When working on the command line, the interpreter checks the paths in the path